Connections-Business-Directory/Connections/README.md

 * DEV: Prettify cnvCard() to better meet coding standards.
 * DEV: Stub phpDoc for cnAdminAction class.

-### 8.2.10 06/26/2015 ###
-* FEATURE: Allow admins and editors (roles with unfiltered_html capability) to use the Media Manager to insert images in the Bio and Notes fields.
-* NEW: Introduce the new stateful cnLog().
-* NEW: Introduce logging of email sent using cnEmail().
-This will enable logging of email sent via Contact and Form.
-* COMPATIBILITY: Add support for the WP Mail Logging plugin.
-* COMPATIBILITY: Add support for the Email Log plugin.
-* COMPATIBILITY: Add support for the Log Emails plugin.
-* COMPATIBILITY: Prevent WP Super Cache from purging the page cache when a log in added/updated by cnLog().
-* COMPATIBILITY: Prevent WP Rocket from purging the page cache when a log in added/updated by cnLog().
-* BUG: Ensure bio and notes fields are unslashed before displayed.
-* BUG: Fix admin sortable repeatable fieldsets.
-* BUG: Fix limit bug when retrieving phone numbers by type.
-* BUG: Fix limit bug when retrieving email addresses by type.
-* BUG: Correct the defaults array initialization in cnOutput::getAddressBlock().
-* BUG: Remove unused param in cnOutput::getLogoImage().
-* BUG: Remove unused global cnOutput::getImage().
-* BUG: Properly init arrays throughout cnOutput().
-* TWEAK: Add limit support when retrieving addresses.
-* TWEAK: Remove use of deprecated args sanitation function in cnOutput::getAddressBlock().
-* TWEAK: Remove use of deprecated function in cnOutput::getImage().
-* TWEAK: Remove use of deprecated args sanitization function throughout cnOutput().
-* TWEAK: Rename cnLog() to cnLog_Stateless(), move it to its own folder/file and update its usage in cnImage().
-* TWEAK: Refactor cnEmail::send(), break it apart into smaller more maintainable methods.
-* I18N: Update POT file.
-* I18N: Update all MO files.
-* I18N: Remove orphaned MO file.
-* DEV: Cleanup code alignment in cnOutput::getAddressBlock().
-* DEV: Fix code alignment of defaults array in cnOutput::getImage().
-* DEV: Correct several phpDoc params errors in cnOutput().
-* DEV: Adjust filters and actions in cnEmail::send() for better compatibility.
-* DEV: Prettify code in cnDate() to better meet coding standards.

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)

 ## Upgrade Notice ##

-### 8.2.10 ###
-It is recommended to backup before updating.
-Requires WordPress >= 4.0.

 ### 8.3 ###
 It is recommended to backup before updating.
 Requires WordPress >= 4.0.